TylerTemp/SaintsField/README.md

 ## Common Pitfalls & Compatibility ##

-**List/Array**
+**List/Array & Nesting**

-Directly using on list/array will apply to every direct element of the list
+Directly using on list/array will apply to every direct element of the list, this is a limit from Unity.

 Unlike NaughtyAttributes, `SaintsField` does not need a `AllowNesting` attribute to work on nested element.